Grendel:

 to the encampment-dwellers, to each of the bold,

-to the earls a storm of bitter dregs.
-Both were angry,
+the earls a storm of bitter dregs.
+Both were

 the raging house-guards.
 The hall shook.